 Swedish Clothing design

 The Swedish sense of style is often described as timeless, minimalistic, and effortlessly cool.
-Swedish designers are among the best in the world if it comes to clean designs and sustainability.
-Quality, functionality, and layering are some of the cornerstones in Swedish fashion, but they also love denim and vintage clothing, but that hasn’t always been the case.
+Swedish designers are among the best in the world when it comes to clean designs and sustainability.
+Quality, functionality, and layering are some of the cornerstones in Swedish fashion, but they also love denim and vintage clothing.
+But, this hasn’t always been the case.

-The traditional Swedish clothing is a hugely important part of Sweden’s culture, still to this day.
-Swedish traditional clothing looks a lot like the folk wear clothing from places like the Netherlands or Germany, but the Swedish clothing has its own spin to it.
+The traditional Swedish clothing is still a very important part of Sweden’s culture to this day.
+Although Swedish traditional clothing looks a lot like the folk-wear clothing from places like the Netherlands or Germany, the Swedish clothing has its own spin to it.

 Sweden’s traditional clothing has changed a lot throughout the years.
-Clothing for woman was seen as more cultural because of men’s lack of fashion in the way of so-called masculinity.
-Traditional clothing has different forms based on the class and religion of a person.
+Clothing for woman was seen to be more cultural because of men’s lack of fashion that is due to their so-called masculinity.
+Traditional clothing is different depending on the class and religion of a person.

-The men in Sweden would traditionally wear trousers with long socks, a jacket which was made from some sort of handspun material of animal skin.
-Trousers would stop right below the knee, therefore the long socks, and the colors worn were white and blue.
+The men in Sweden would traditionally wear trousers with long socks and a jacket which was made from some sort of handspun material of animal skin.
+The trousers would stop right below the knee, so they typically wore long socks.
+Swedish men would traditionally wear white and blue.

-The woman is Sweden consisted of skirts, aprons, stockings, and a hat.
-The apron, which is a garment worn over other clothing to cover the front of the body, was often made from linen, wool, and other forms of cotton.
-Like the traditional clothing for men, it was highly recommended that woman from a certain class or religion, wore clothing that correlates with those characteristics.
+The traditional fashion of woman in Sweden consisted of skirts, aprons, stockings, and a hat.
+The apron, a garment worn over other clothing to cover the front of the body, was often made from linen, wool, and other forms of cotton.
+Like the traditional clothing for men, clothing for woman would depend on their class or religion.

-Wearing the wrong style could even result in some kind of punishment in some places.
+Wearing the wrong style could even result in a punishment in some places.
 In the late 70’s, King Gustav the third created a dress code that regulated men’s and women’s clothing.

-Barcelona is also full of Swedish design, and one of the Swedish designers is Lisa Wixell.
-Lisa Wixell is a fashion designer from Sweden and has been living in Barcelona for 16 years.
-She started selling ready to wear fashion-collections to Scandinavian shops for 7 years, and now she has opened a shop in Born with her own designs.
-It’s an atelier and showroom where she sells wedding dresses.
-Lisa Wixell mixes good things, breakes the rules and standards so that every woman of every size can feel good in their skin, when they wear her dresses.
+Barcelona is full of Swedish design.
+Lisa Wixell, a Swedish fashion designer, has been living in Barcelona for 16 years.
+She has been selling ready to wear fashion-collections to Scandinavian shops for 7 years, and now she has opened a shop in Born with her own designs.
+It’s an atelier and showroom that sells wedding dresses.
+Lisa Wixell mixes many good things and breaks the rules and standards of fashion, so that every woman of every size can feel good in their skin when they wear her dresses.

 If you want to read more about Lisa Wixell and her dresses, read this article: